Septimus4/semi-supervised-image-processing/docs/training.md

 # Training

-The training script compares a supervised baseline with a semi-supervised variant using pseudo-labeling.
+The training compares a supervised baseline with a semi-supervised variant using pseudo-labeling.
+You can run either the semi-supervised pipeline (baseline + pseudo-labeling + fine-tune) or a supervised-only baseline.

 ## Quick start (GPU)
 ```bash